Welcome to the module ‘Food Security‘ of Towards Zero Hunger.

 Choose your own learning pace.

-Which food production practices are relevant?
+For which food production practices is this module relevant?

 This module’s content is based on, among other sources, a series of keynote lectures on food security by prof. Andrew Nelson (ITC/University of Twente), kindly made available for this course.